alire-project/alire/README.md

 # README #
 ALIRE: Ada LIbrary REpository.

 A catalog of ready-to-use Ada libraries plus a command-line tool (`alr`) to obtain, compile, and incorporate them into your own projects.
-It fulfills a similar role to Rust's `cargo` or OCaml's `opam`.
+It aims to fulfill a similar role to Rust's `cargo` or OCaml's `opam`.

 ### Caveat emptor ###